Where Does Engine Coolant Go? Find the Exact Location

 Cooling system bleeding is the process of removing trapped air from the vehicle’s cooling system after draining, refilling, or replacing the coolant.
 Air pockets, or airlocks, can get trapped in the system during these procedures, which can disrupt the flow of coolant and lead to overheating or inefficient engine cooling.

-Steps for Cooling System Bleeding:
+Steps in Mercedes-Benz Cooling System Bleeding:

 1. Park the Vehicle: Ensure the vehicle is on a level surface to prevent air from getting trapped in high points of the cooling system.